SMS Ostfriesland: The end of the war

 Following the German collapse that had resulted in the Armistice of 11 November 1918, a significant portion of the High Seas Fleet was interned in Scapa Flow.
 Ostfriesland and her three sisters were not among the ships listed for internment, so they remained at German ports.
 Under the terms of the Treaty of Versailles that formally ended the war in June 1919, Oldenburg and the other dreadnoughts that had remained in Germany were to be surrendered to the Allies under Article 185 as prizes of war.
 Negotiations between the Allies over which country received what vessels, and what those ships could be used for began in November.
 Ostfriesland was struck from the German naval list on 5 November.
 While final decisions were still being made, the Allies decided that the ships in question were to sail to either a British or French port, and accordingly, on 1 April 1920, Ostfriesland and sailed for Rosyth, Britain, arriving on 5 April.

 She was ceded to the United States as war reparations, commissioned on 7 April at Rosyth as USS Ostfriesland.
 On 9 April an American crew arrived to bring her to the US, and the ship got underway on 17 June in company with the ex-German cruiser and three torpedo boats that had also been surrendered as war prizes.
 The ships were escorted by the transport ship and three minesweepers.
 The flotilla initially stopped at Brest, France, remaining there until 13 July.
-Ostfriesland took Frankfurt under tow for the voyage to the United States, which included a stop in the Azores, and ended at ended at Sandy Hook on 9 August.
+Ostfriesland took Frankfurt under tow for the voyage to the United States, which included a stop in the Azores, and ended at Sandy Hook on 9 August.
 Ostfriesland thereafter sailed to New York, where she decommissioned on 20 September 1920.
 Preparations were made at the New York Navy Yard to ready the ship for weapons tests, including removing unnecessary equipment and sealing watertight compartments to maximize the ship's resistance to underwater damage.